 Customizing the Data Fields

-Before you can customize the data fields on the map, you must enable the data fields (page 6).
+Before you can customize the data fields on the map, you must enable the data fields (Enabling the Map Data Fields).

 You can customize the data fields and dashboards of the map, compass, elevation plot, and trip computer.